grantjenks/free-python-games/README.rst

 Pong
 ....

 Pong -- classic arcade game.
+Use the keyboard to move your paddle up and down.
+The first player to miss the ball loses.

 .. image:: http://www.grantjenks.com/docs/freegames/_static/pong.gif
    :alt: Pong Free Python Game